-To be compliant to the Ministry of Education requirements, it is mandatory for all students to complete Arabic studies in Year 12, this applies to both Arab and Non-Arab students.
+To be compliant to the Ministry of Education requirements, it is mandatory for Arab students to complete Arabic studies in Year 12.

-BTEC qualifications are based solely on coursework; however changes by Pearson, the provider of BTEC, have brought about some examinable aspects to courses.
+BTEC qualifications are based solely on coursework; however, changes by Pearson, the provider of BTEC, have brought about some examinable aspects to the courses.
 All BTEC courses are quality assured by a moderator who visits the school from the UK.
 Consequently, these qualifications require registration near to the start of the course.
 Students are expected to complete the two year 120 credit Diploma course for BTEC Business, IT and Science which is broadly equivalent to two GCE A levels.
 Students are offered a two year 60 credit Subsidiary Diploma for BTEC Performing Arts and Creative Media which is broadly equivalent to one GCE A Level.
-Please ensure that you read the BTEC Level 3 section on the variety of courses available and speak to Ms.Sangeetha Philip for more information.
+Please ensure that you read the BTEC Level 3 section on the variety of courses available and speak to Ms. Sangeetha Philip for more information.